BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 Current tendency in the industry is to achieve asynchronous tasking by replacing the lock-based systems with lock-free equivalents.
 A further step is being achieved by the wait-free access which currently I have very little experience.

-Below are the key points when data structures are considered:
+Below are some of the key points when data structures are considered:
 - **Allocation:** Contiguous vs pointer-based, static (stack) vs dynamic (heap), placement new, STL style arenas and allocators, etc.
 - **Basic data structures:** Static and dynamic arrays, linked lists, queues, stacks, trees, tries, binary trees, red-black trees, sets, graphs, hash maps/tables, etc.
 - **Persistent data structures:** Partial vs full vs functional persistency, persistent implementations of the basic data structures (e.g. persistent vector)